kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 Whatever you produce during your build process can be an artifact - a binary file, an archive, a folder, a docker image... sometimes you don't produce anything new while "building" and the complete code can be your artifact.

-Best practice is to create Kosli pipeline for each type of artifact - e.g. if your CI pipeline produces 3 separate artifacts (that could be 3 different binaries for three different platforms) you'd create 3 different Kosli pipelines to report artifacts and evidences.
+Best practice is to create Kosli pipeline for each type of artifact - e.g. if your CI pipeline produces 3 separate artifacts (that could be 3 different binaries for three different platforms) you'd create 3 different Kosli pipelines to report artifacts and evidence.

 ### Template

-When declaring a pipeline you need to provide a template - a list of expected controls (evidences) you require for your artifact in order for the artifact to become compliant.
+When declaring a pipeline you need to provide a template - a list of expected controls (evidence) you require for your artifact in order for the artifact to become compliant.
 That could be for example:
 * existing pull request
 * code coverage report
 * integration test